Braves blast 4 HRs, beat Dodgers 9-2 for 3-1 lead in NLCS

 Duvall was intentionally walked and Joc Pederson singled, scoring Rosario for a 4-0 lead against Urías.

-“The plan was to try to get to him early, try to get some runs on the board, get pitches that we can handle, keep him in the zone, and let the barrel fly,” Duvall said.

-The Dodgers closed to 5-2 in the fifth on pinch-hitter AJ Pollock’s two-out, two-run single.Justin Turner singled for their first hit of the game and Cody Bellinger followed with a single and stolen base.
+The Dodgers, who won 106 games during the regular season, closed to 5-2 in the fifth on pinch-hitter AJ Pollock’s two-out, two-run single.Justin Turner singled for their first hit of the game and Cody Bellinger followed with a single and stolen base.

 Freeman’s RBI double in the ninth made it 6-2 before Rosario went deep.